seannybgoode/LibGDXVideoSample/libGdxMmedia-core/README.md

 # libGDX-MultiMedia version 0.1.6

-libGDX-MultiMedia sjbrophy.eastvan@gmail.com
+libGDX-MultiMedia written by Sean Brophy sjbrophy.eastvan@gmail.com

 libGDX-MultiMedia is a lightweight media player library designed to permit playing media files from within a libGDX instance.
 It is unknown if this will work on Andriod/mobile so if someone wanted to test that and get back to me, that'd be awesome.
 Currently taking feature requests.

 This project was forked from https://github.com/aaronsnoswell/LibGDXVideoSample

 A tip of the cap to Aaron Snoswell for doing the basic work necessary to make this project possible.
-We've taken this work and done some optimization and added audio support.
+We've taken this work and done some optimization and done the audio implementation.

 #0.1.6 changes
 - continue work on syncing issues across hardware